bhatfazu9622/Tata-Play-IPTV-India/README.md

 <p align="center"><img src="https://www.tataplay.com/s3-api/v1/assets/others/intro-image-desktop.png" ></p>

-# Tata Play IPTV Script generator
+# Tata Play IPTV Script Generator

 A script to generate the m3u playlist containing direct streamable file (.mpd or MPEG-DASH or DASH) based on the channels that the user has subscribed on the Tata Play IPTV portal.
 You just have to login using your password or otp that's it